HindustanTimesLabs/shapefiles/README.md

 #shapefiles#

-Use shapefiles (GEOJSON, KML) to map India.
+Use these files to make maps.

 ##Directories##
 - **ac** Assembly constituencies.
 Includes GEOJSON and KML.
 Source: [Election Commission of India](http://psleci.nic.in/).